 111 of these areas fall within the devolved competence of the Scottish Parliament.
 In addition the framework analysis includes 12 further policy areas that the UK Government believes are reserved but are subject to ongoing discussions with the devolved administrations.
 There is no legislative provision within the Bill stipulating which areas within the framework analysis will be covered by Clause 11 regulations.

 The Committee recognised in its interim report on the EU (Withdrawal) Bill that “significant further work is required in relation to the scrutiny of developing and agreeing common frameworks” and “that this is a critically important area of work and will consider it further.”
 The Committee identified a number of areas which require further detailed examination –

 • What should replace the current EU policy-making processes across the UK;

 • Addressing the governance gap in relation to the monitoring, implementation and enforcement of frameworks;

 • The interaction between frameworks and the negotiation of new international agreements including free trade deals;

 • Funding of obligations and commitments arising from frameworks.

 The closing date for submissions was Friday 31 August 2018.
 Ten responses were received from the following organisations:

 A summary of Written Evidence has been produced by the clerks.
 You can read it here:

-The Committee expects to hold a roundtable evidence session involving the organisations and individuals who submitted written evidence on the morning of Wednesday 24 October.
+The Committee held a roundtable evidence session with the organisations and individuals who submitted written evidence on the morning of Wednesday 24 October.